 The joint webinar of SDA-engineering GmbH and FRILO Software GmbH with the speakers Thomas Kubalski and Christoph Butenweg (SDA) and Manuel Walter and Florian Ringguth (FRILO) is available on YouTube: Seminar-MINEA-FRILO.

-Webinar 2: Simplified earthquake check after DIN EN 1998-1/NA-2021
+Webinar 3: Simplified seismic design according to DIN EN 1998-1/NA-2021

 According to the new National Application Document DIN EN 1998/NA-2021, a computational verification for seismically loaded masonry buildings can be dispensed if the design regulations for "simple masonry structures" are met.
 These include general requirements for masonry building materials, compliance with the criteria for earthquake-resistant design and structural requirements for the layout of the floor plan and elevation.
 In addition, minimum shear wall areas must be fulfilled, which must be determined as a function of seismic action, number of full stories, and brick strength class.

 During the webinar, the main principles of the simplified earthquake verification and the new earthquake hazard maps for Germany will first be briefly presented.
 Subsequently, the application of the verification concept with the software MINEA will be demonstrated for practical examples.
 With the examples the fast and effective implementation will be illustrated, but also the application limits of the simplified verification will be shown.

 The recording of the webinar is available on YouTube: MINEA Webinar 3